Scroll down to learn more about:

 - Complete 10 core courses, including seven in English, math or natural/physical science, before your seventh semester.
 Once you begin your seventh semester, you may not repeat or replace any of those 10 courses to improve your core-course GPA.

 - Earn at least a 2.3 GPA in your core courses.

 - Earn an SAT combined score or ACT sum score matching your core-course GPA on the Division I or II sliding scale, which balances your test score and core-course GPA.
 If you have a low test score, you need a higher core-course GPA to be eligible.
 If you have a low core-course GPA, you need a higher test score to be eligible.
 See the eligibility requirement links below.

 Click here to see what courses are offered at Stansbury High School.
 You will enter school code: 450431

 Division I eligibility requirements can be found here.

 Division II eligibility requirements can be found here.

 The Sterling Scholar program recognizes seniors who excel academically, as well as in leadership & citizenship/service.
-Seniors must have a minimum 3.6 cumulative GPA and a 21+ ACT score by October to apply.
 Students compete in one of fourteen categories.

 Skilled & Technical Sciences Education